Under 2 hours

-- If your central air filter has been recently cleaned and shows no signs of grime buildup, you can vacuum the surface with the hose attachment to remove any debris.
+- If your central air filter shows no signs of grime buildup, you can use the hose attachment from your vacuum cleaner or use a handheld vacuum to remove any debris.

 - If the vacuum hose doesn’t remove the buildup, you will need to wash it.

-- Fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.
+- For a deeper cleaning, fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.

 - Rinse it off with fresh water and let it fully dry before returning it to your AC unit.

 - If the filter is too large to fit in your sink, you can also wash it with a garden hose outside.
-Be sure to lower the water pressure, so you don’t accidentally damage the filter.
+Do not use a pressurized setting on your hose because you might accidentally damage the filter.

 - To check for signs of damage, turn your unit off and remove the central AC filter while wearing your rubber gloves.

-- If your air filter shows signs of damage, like tears, holes or excessive grime, it’s time to replace.
+- If your air filter shows signs of damage, like tears, holes or excessive grime, it’s time to replace it.

 - When you replace an AC filter, read the packaging carefully to see how long the manufacturer guarantees its effectiveness.
 Make a note on your calendar to change the filter again according to the manufacturer’s specifications.

 - The method you choose for cleaning the filter depends on the type of filter you have.
+For instance, a wall air conditioner may have different filter needs than a standard HVAC unit.
 Review the manufacturer instructions to confirm the best technique.

 - Check to see if you have an electrostatic air filter and make sure it’s washable.
 If not, you will need to replace it when it wears out.

-- Also make sure to regularly clean the coils and fan using a canister of condensed air to blow away dust and buildup.
+- Clean the coils and fan of the AC regularly, using a canister of condensed air to blow away dust and buildup.